Ndokwa East

 Ndokwa East is a Local Government Area of Delta State, Nigeria.
 Its headquarters are in the town of Aboh.

 It has an area of 1,617 km^{2} and a population of 103,171 at the 2006 census.

 The postal code of the area is 322.
 The southernmost end of the area is Asaba-Assay.

+Prominent people

+Olaudah Equiano the writer and abolitionist, was most likely born in the town of Ashaka Ndokwa East.